Naughtydawg/TheKeebist/README.md

 # TheKeebist

 A low profile 6x16, 85key Ortholinear keyboard using Elite-C with 2u modifiers, a split space bar and 1.25u system keys.
-Built with Keeb.io libraries.
+I want to thank Keeb.io for compiling and creating the majority of the footprints I used in making this.
+And Ruiqimao for creating such a great guide.
 It lives!

 There are led footprints, but do not be fooled, there is no built in LED support yet.